Gl2imm/Apex-Toolbox/README.md

 		 Apex Cycles (Blue) - taken from the open sources.

 HDRI: A tool to Append and set HDRI for renders.
-Credits: Party crasher - Thx to @Space for sharing this HDRI on "3D Art Discord" https://discord.gg/VcZh5rC
+Credits: Party crasher, Encore, Habitat, Kings Canyon, Olympus, Phase Runner, Storm Point, Worlds Edge - Thx to @Space for sharing this HDRI on "3D Art Discord" https://discord.gg/VcZh5rC